Avoiding the Kitchen Nightmare—Can You Copyright a Recipe and How To Do It?

 It can also serve in court.
 If the defendant claims they didn't know the content was copyrighted, you have clear proof that they are lying.

 Another option is to register parts of your recipe with the U.S. Copyright Office.
-This process will create a public record of your ownership over the content and allow you to sue anyone for stealing your property.
+This process will create a public record of your ownership over the content and allow you to send demand letters to anyone for stealing your property.

 Registering Your Recipe With the U.S. Copyright Office